-By default, SSIDs on Cisco Meraki access points that are configured as WPA2 will utilize a combination of both TKIP and AES encryption.
-In most cases this will allow support for a wider variety of clients but some devices can respond poorly to these extra options.
+By default, SSIDs on Cisco Meraki access points that are configured as WPA2 will utilize AES encryption.

-Wireless beacons and probe responses will advertise AES or TKIP as encryption methods for unicast traffic and TKIP as the encryption method for multicast/broadcast traffic.
-This can be seen in the tagged parameters portion of the 802.11 wireless lan management frame of beacon and probe packets.
-The tags which provide this information are the "RSN Information" tag and the vendor specific "WPA Information Element" tag.
+Wireless beacons and probe responses will advertise AES as the encryption method for unicast traffic and TKIP as the encryption method for multicast/broadcast traffic.
+This can be seen in the tagged parameters portion of beacon and probe response management frames in the "RSN Information" element.

-The WPA encryption setting is SSID specific, and can be found on the Wireless > Configure > Access control page as seen below:
+The WPA encryption setting is SSID specific, and can be found on the Wireless > Configure > Access control page next to WPA encryption mode as seen below:

 If the device does not support AES, it is also possible to force TKIP only.
 Please contact Cisco Meraki support to configure this option.

 WiFi 6 capable MRs support WPA3 on MR 27.X firmware.
 Additionally, WPA3 can be enabled for WiFi 6 capable access points running MR 26.7+ by contacting Cisco Meraki Support.
 For more information on WPA3 and what access points support it, reference the WPA3 Encryption and Configuration Guide.